The Innovator's Playbook: How to Use Technology to Build a Game-Changing Business

 Essential Business and Technology Tools for Innovation

-- Tableau: A powerful data visualization tool that helps you see and understand your data.
+- Tableau: A powerful tool for creating beautiful, insightful visualizations from your data.

-- SurveyMonkey & Typeform: Tools for creating and distributing surveys to gather customer feedback.
+- SurveyMonkey & Typeform: Simple but powerful tools for creating surveys to get direct feedback from your customers.

 Learning from Tech Experiences and External Insights